0x7ffc/0x7ffc.github.io/_posts/2019-03-14-jekyll-optimizations.md

 ---
 layout: post
 title: "Jekyll Optimizations"
-description: "Some easy Jekyll optimizations such as local fants, mathjax 3 and CSS inlining which make your site loads faster."
+description: "Some easy Jekyll optimizations such as local fonts, mathjax 3 and CSS inlining which make your site loads faster."
 mathjax: true
 ---